 Starting from version 2.5, sync items can be dependent on each other.
 In the Advanced tab of a sync item’s setting, you may add a dependency by selecting the “+” button in the respective text field or by typing a sync item’s title.

-When starting a sync item which has one or more dependencies that haven’t been run yet (i.e. they have no green badge), those will be run first.
-As soon as all dependencies are completed successfully, the sync item will start running.
+When starting a sync item which has one or more dependencies that haven’t been completed yet (i.e. they have no green badge), those will be run first.
+As soon as all dependencies are successfully completed, the sync item will start running.
 If a dependency encounters some errors or is canceled, the sync item will be delayed until the dependency is completed.

 It can happen from time to time that a sync reports an error.
 There can be various reasons for such errors (file permissions are the most popular one).
 Unless the error is due to the source or the destination being disconnected, the sync will try to continue until the end.